z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/hula/README.md

 To keep the example simple, we implement it on top of source routing exercise.

 Here is how Hula works:
-- Each ToR switch generates a hula packet to each other ToR switch for each path between source and destination ToR.
+- Each ToR switch generates a HULA packet to each other ToR switch to probe the condition of every path between the source and the destination ToR.
-  The packets go to the destination ToR (forward path) and may come back to the source ToR (reverse path) if they change the best path.
+  The HULA packets are forwarded to the destination ToR (forward path) and may come back to the source ToR (reverse path) if the best path from the source to the destination changes.
-  The packets include a hula header and a list of ports for source routing.
+  The packets include a HULA header and a list of ports for source routing.
-  We describe the elements of hula header later.
+  We describe the elements of HULA header later.
   The source routing port list has the ports for going to the distination ToR on the specific path and then returning back to the source ToR (on the same path).
 - In the forward path: